-- In a medium saucepan, combine the blackberries, water, lemon juice and sugar and bring to a boil over medium heat.
-Turn the heat down so the mixture is just simmering.
+- In a medium saucepan, combine the blackberries, sugar, lemon juice and zest and bring to a simmer over low-medium heat.

-- Simmer stirring every so often for about 10 minutes until the berries have softened and the liquid has tripled.
+- Simmer stirring every so often for about 10 minutes until the berries have softened and the liquid thickened.

-- Pour the berry sauce over the top of the cheesecake right before serving.
+- Let the compote cool to room temperature and pour over the top of the cheesecake right before serving.